Bushnell, Florida: Transportation

 The main roads through Bushnell include US 301 which runs north and south through the city.
-County Road 48 (SR 48 until 2016) and County Road 476 run east and west, and have short concurrency with US 301, as well as each other.
+County Road 48 (CR 48, and also SR 48) and County Road 476 (CR 476) run east and west, and have short concurrency with US 301, as well as each other.

-Interstate 75 runs along the western edge of Bushnell with Exit 314 leading to Sumter CR 48.
-County Road 475 begins at CR 48 and runs the CSX Wildwood Subdivision, which carried Amtrak's Palmetto until 2004.
-The Wildwood Subdivision runs along US 301 from north of the Hernando-Sumter County Line, to Bushnell until Route 301 turns onto East Noble Avenue.
-From there it runs along the east side of CR 48 until that route turns west onto West Belt Avenue, then follows the east side of CR 475 until its terminus at Exit 321 on I-75 at CR 470 in Lake Panasoffkee.
+Interstate 75 (I-75) runs along the western edge of Bushnell with Exit 314 leading to CR 48.
+County Road 475 (CR 475) begins at CR 48 and runs the CSX Wildwood Subdivision, which carried Amtrak's Palmetto until 2004.
+The Wildwood Subdivision runs along US 301 from north of the Hernando-Sumter County Line, to Bushnell until US 301 turns onto East Noble Avenue.
+From there it runs along the east side of CR 48 until that route turns west onto West Belt Avenue, then follows the east side of CR 475 until its terminus at Exit 321 on I-75 at County Road 470 (CR 470) in Lake Panasoffkee.

 Bushnell also runs a small transit bus, that follows a daily route around the city's main attractions and busiest areas.